Castration: Vietnam

 A 1499 entry in the Ming Shilu recorded that 13 Chinese men from Wenchang including a young man named Wu Rui were captured by the Vietnamese after their ship was blown off course while traveling from Hainan to Guangdong's Qin subprefecture (Qinzhou), after which they ended up near the coast of Vietnam, during the Chenghua Emperor's rule (1447–1487).
-Twelve of them were enslaved to work as agricultural laborers, while the youngest, Wu Rui (吳瑞) was selected for castration since he was the only young man and he became a eunuch attendant at the Vietnamese imperial palace in Thang Long.
+Twelve of them were enslaved to work as agricultural laborers, while the youngest, Wu Rui was selected for castration since he was the only young man and he became a eunuch attendant at the Vietnamese imperial palace in Thang Long.
 After years of service, he was promoted at the death of the Vietnamese ruler in 1497 to a military position in northern Vietnam.
 A soldier told him of an escape route back to China and Wu Rui escaped to Longzhou.
 The local chief planned to sell him back to the Vietnamese, but Wu was rescued by the Pingxiang magistrate and then was sent to Beijing to work as a eunuch in the palace.

 The Đại Việt sử ký toàn thư records that in 1467 in An Bang province of Dai Viet (now Quảng Ninh Province) a Chinese ship blew off course onto the shore.
 The Chinese were detained and not allowed to return to China as ordered by Le Thanh Tong.
 This incident may be the same one where Wu Rui was captured.

 In the Nguyễn dynasty the poet Hồ Xuân Hương mocked eunuchs in her poem as a stand-in for criticizing the government.

 Commoners were banned from undergoing castration in Vietnam; only adult men of high social rank could be castrated.
 Most eunuchs were born as such with a congenital abnormality.
 The Vietnamese government mandated that boys born with defective genitalia were to be reported to officials, in exchange for the town being freed from mandatory labor requirements.
 The boy would have the option of serving as a eunuch official or serving the palace women when he became ten years old.
 This law was put in place in 1838 during the Nguyễn dynasty.
 The only males allowed inside the Forbidden City at Huế were the Emperor and his eunuchs.